 It is an interesting subject since not everybody agrees on it.
 Some people have an emergency fund that can cover one year of expenses.
 And some people think you do not need one.
 Personally, I do not think an emergency fund is a bad thing.
 But you should be aware of its cost.
 It also has disadvantages.
 And you may not need an emergency fund as big as some people tell you.
 I think that too much people put too much emphasis on the emergency fund.
 In this post, we are going to see both sides of the story.
 We are going to see in details what an emergency fund is.

 Continue reading “Emergency Fund – Do you really need one ?”

-I’ve just seen that Migros started a very nice offer on their MBudget Mini and MBudget Maxi mobile plan.
+I have had Migros MBudget mobile plan for about a year now.
+And I have just seen that Migros started a very nice offer on their MBudget Mini and MBudget Maxi mobile plan.
 You can now get twice more mobile data each month for free.
-I think it’s a great offer.
+I think it is a great offer.
 So I wanted to share this offer with you!
 I hope many of you can profit from this awesome offer!

 From July 1st to August 31st, you get twice more data for one year.
 For the same price!
 This is also working for current customers!
 My monthly data allowance just got doubled from 600Mo to 1.2Go :)

 Continue reading “MBudget Mini and Maxi Promotion – Double the monthly data”

 Each month, I am following the same personal finance routine for my budget.
 You can see most of the results in my monthly finance reports.
 In this post, I am going to describe the steps I am doing every month.